Brighton: Demography

 Brighton has long had an LGBT-friendly history.
 In a 2014 estimate, 11–15 per cent of the city's population aged 16 or over is thought to be lesbian, gay or bisexual.
 The city also had the highest percentage of same-sex households in the UK in 2004 and the largest number of civil partnership registrations outside London in 2013.
+The 2021 census, which was the first to measure sexual orientation, recorded that 11% of people identified as lesbian, gay, or bisexual; higher than the national and regional averages which were 3%.

 Religion

 Brighton is identified as one of the least religious places in the UK, based upon analysis of the 2011 census which revealed that 42 per cent of the population profess no religion, far higher than the national average of 25 per cent.
 Brighton has been described as the UK's most "Godless" city.
 The largest religion is Christianity, with 43 per cent reporting an affiliation.
 The second-largest religion is Islam, with 2.2 per cent, which is lower than the national average.

 As part of the Jedi census phenomenon in 2001, 2.6 per cent claimed their religion was 'Jedi Knight', the largest percentage in the country.